ngocle03/unit-economics-analysis/README.md

 TechStream Solutions is a SaaS company offering a project management and collaboration platform called **Streamline Pro**, designed for businesses of all sizes.
 As part of a strategic business review, TechStream Solutions is looking to assess the profitability and sustainability of its operations through a detailed **unit economics analysis**.

-As a newly hired **Data Analyst**, your task is to perform this analysis using historical data on customer acquisition, revenue generation, and operating costs.
+As a newly hired **Data Analyst**, the task is to perform this analysis using historical data on customer acquisition, revenue generation, and operating costs.

 ### 🔍 Objectives